 Visiting Scotland by both land and sea allows the visitor to truly appreciate the multi-faceted depth of this wonderful country: from Highlands to Lowlands; from city to village; and the rugged beauty of the Hebridean Islands.
 It is a unique experience when you spend part of your holiday on land and the other part at sea.

-This 11 night voyage splits into two parts.
-Discover Scotland by land is from the 16th August to 21st August 2020 (5 nights) and discovering the West coast of Scotland by sea is from the 21st August to 27th August 2020 (6 nights).
+This 11 night voyage splits into two main parts.
+Discover Scotland by land is from the 13th August to 18th August 2020 (5 nights) and discovering the West coast of Scotland by sea is from the 18th August to 23rd August 2020 (5 nights).
+There is a final night (23rd August) on land.
 You can choose to book the entire voyage or, if you wish, just the sea or land section.
 There is also the option of a 'self-drive' tour for the land part.

 Scotland by Sea: This five night Scottish cruise takes you along the majestic Sound of Mull, famous for its wildlife and bordered by the Isle of Mull and the Morvern Peninsula, and along historic Loch Linnhe.
 Our voyage will give you the full flavour of Scotland from the sea: its sheltered sea lochs, tranquil anchorages, picturesque harbours, ancient castles and even a whisky distillery.
 The mini cruise is a wonderful introduction to the breath-taking Hebrides and Islands.